akpmpr/iNeuron_ML_Assignments/README.md

 # iNeuron_ML_Assignment1
-# Each assignments are added in separate folders
+# Each assignments are added in separate folders.